Rivaldo: Style of play

-Regarded as one of the best players of his generation, Rivaldo was a skillful and creative player known for his dribbling ability, use of feints, balance, and close ball control.
-Despite his height, he was also extremely agile.
-A dead-ball specialist, Rivaldo was renowned for his bending free kicks and penalty taking, as well as his ability to score from distance with powerful strikes.
-Left footed and possessing excellent technique, he was also known for his ball striking from volleys, and for having a penchant for scoring from bicycle kicks.
+Regarded as one of the best players of his generation, Rivaldo was praised for his dribbling ability, use of feints, balance, and close ball control.
+Despite his height, he was also thought to be extremely agile.
+A dead-ball specialist, Rivaldo was lauded for his bending free kicks and penalty taking, as well as his ability to score from distance.
+Left footed and considered highly creative, he was also known for his ball striking from volleys, and for scoring from bicycle kicks.

 Apart from a right foot, Rivaldo had everything.
 His wiry strength allowed him to bounce off defenders, he was an outstanding dribbler, and he had a left foot that was both educated and thuggish, subtle and a sledgehammer.
 Brazil's bandy-legged genius was the most unstoppable footballer since Maradona.

 — Rob Smyth writing for The Guardian on Rivaldo's style of play in 2008.

-Although he was not a true striker, Rivaldo was a prolific goalscorer, capable of playing in several creative and offensive positions: during the prime of his career, a period where he won the Ballon d'Or and was named FIFA World Player of the Year, he was often deployed in a playmaking attacking midfield role as a classic number 10, due to his vision and passing ability, which made him an excellent assist provider.
-He could also function as a second striker, or as a left winger, a position which he often occupied earlier in his career, due to his acceleration and crossing ability.
-Although predominantly left footed, he was capable of playing on either wing.
+Although he was not an out-and-out striker, Rivaldo was a prolific goalscorer who could play in several attacking roles, most notably as a left winger or an attacking midfielder.
+During his first two seasons at Barcelona under Louis van Gaal, and throughout much of the period that culminated in his 1999 Ballon d'Or and FIFA World Player of the Year awards, he was generally deployed on the left side of a 4–1–2–3 formation, from where he frequently cut infield, rather than operating centrally as a classic number 10.
+Despite his success in this role, Rivaldo considered the centre to be his best position and sought to play there as a number 10.
+Following a dispute with Van Gaal over his positioning during the 1999–2000 season, he agreed to return to the left wing, although he was subsequently also used centrally at times.
+At international level, his role varied according to Brazil's tactical system.
+At the 1998 FIFA World Cup, he operated as the right-sided attacking midfielder in Mário Zagallo's 4–2–2–2 formation, drifting into central areas and cutting inside onto his stronger left foot.
+At the 2002 FIFA World Cup, he played in a more advanced role alongside Ronaldinho behind Ronaldo in Luiz Felipe Scolari's 3–4–2–1 formation.
+Predominantly left-footed, he was noted for his dribbling and his ability to contribute both goals and assists while operating from the left.